MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_POP.md

    You will see the following sub columns:

-   - Current Period (mm/dd/yy – mm/dd/yy)
+   - Current Period (mm/dd/yy â€“ mm/dd/yy)
-   - Comparison Period (mm/dd/yy – mm/dd/yy)
+   - Comparison Period (mm/dd/yy â€“ mm/dd/yy)
-   - Change (Current Time Period – Comparison Period)
+   - Change (Current Time Period â€“ Comparison Period)
-   - Change % ((Current – Comparison)/Comparison * 100%)
+   - Change % ((Current â€“ Comparison)/Comparison * 100%)
 1. In the table, select the minus next to each performance metric to close the comparison.

 > [!NOTE]